Part Two: Ransomware Attack

 According to to the Department of Health and Human Services, “ransomware is a type of malware (malicious software) distinct from other malware; its defining characteristic is that it attempts to deny access to a user’s data, usually by encrypting the data with a key known only to the hacker who deployed the malware, until a ransom is paid.”
 After the data is encrypted, the ransomware directs the user to pay the ransom to the hacker, usually in cryptocurrency, such as Bitcoin, in order to receive a decryption key.
 However, hackers may deploy ransomware that destroys or exfiltrates data, or ransomware in conjunction with other malware that does so.
 Paying the ransom does not guarantee the hacker will unencrypt or unlock the stolen data.
 Ransomware threats may incorporate tactics or techniques that are the same or identical to other threats.
 For example, successful phishing email attacks may lead to the installation of ransomware.

 II.
-Vulnerabilities and negative impact of an email phishing attack
+Vulnerabilities and negative impact of a ransomware attack

 An organization’s vulnerabilities to ransomware attacks include (i) a lack of system backup, (ii) lack of anti-phishing capabilities, (iii) unpatched software, (iv) lack of anti-malware detection and remediation tools, (v) lack of testing and proven data back-up restoration, and (vi) lack of network security controls such as segmentation and access control An organization affected by an email phishing attack might suffer partial or complete clinical and service disruption, patient care and safety concerns, and expenses for recovery.
 Further, the presence of ransomware or malware on a covered entity’s or business associate’s systems is a security incident pursuant to the Health Insurance Portability and Accountability Act Security Rule.